 Specific attributes which are important in selecting the right Wirewound Resistor for your application include: Package Type – usually Axial, Heat Sinkable, Radial, SMD, or Tubular; Maximum Voltage Rating (V); Power Rating (W); Resistance (Ω); Tolerance (%); Operating Temperature Range (⁰C); Temperature Coefficient (ppm/⁰C); and the part’s Dimensions (mm).

-Richardson RFPD offers an extensive selection of Wirewound Resistors from Ohmite.
+Richardson RFPD provides an extensive selection of Wirewound Resistors from Ohmite.

 The parametric search filter allows the user to quickly find the parts they need by filtering the results in real-time.